AlexanderSopov/VRND-P1/README.md

 ## What did you like and thought was challenging about this project?

 Well.
 I actually liked that it was the first time I built and deployed an app to iPhone.
-I don't own an android phone, but I do have a cheap tablet that I bought ones because I wasddeveloping an app for android, and since then, whenever there's been an option between deploying to android and iOS, I've always chosen the first one because that was easiest.
-Also, I've had this idea that deploying to iOS was this big hassle.
+I don't own an android phone, but I do have a cheap tablet that I bought once because I was developing an app for android.
+Since then, whenever there's been an option between deploying to android and iOS, I've always chosen the first one because that felt the easiest and also I thought that deploying to iOS was this big headache of a hassle.

+In this instance, though, I wanted it on the iPhone so that I could mount it onto my VR Viewer

-So I'm really glad I did this and it feels like another notch on my developer belt of things I've accomplished.
+So I'm really glad I did this.
+Yet another achievement on my developer batman belt.

 Thank you!